 In addition to a rapid respiratory rate, other signs of respiratory disease to look out for include a discharge from the nose, coughing, low energy levels, loss of appetite, and fever.

 The cells in the body need oxygen to function normally and to stay alive.
 Oxygen is carried from the lungs to the tissues in the body by red blood cells.
 A decrease in the number of circulating red blood cells in the body (also known as anemia) means that there is less oxygen available to the cells.
-When a puppy is anemic, it will breathe faster to try to compensate.
+When a puppy is anemic, they will breathe faster to try to compensate.
 Other common signs of anemia are pale gums, low energy levels, tiring quickly during play, and a fast heart rate.

 7. Heart Disease

-When To Worry About a Puppy Breathing Fast
+When to Worry About a Puppy Breathing Fast

-Featured Image: JStaley401, Shutterstock
+Featured Image Credit: JStaley401, Shutterstock